apocalyptech/animalwellsave/README.md

 The numbers in the value names refer to the room coordinates containing the candle.

+### Crank Puzzles

+There are four puzzles in the game which are solved by manipulating cranks/levers: three to fill water reservoirs, and one "sine wave" puzzle.
+The `--solve-cranks` argument can be used to set most of those cranks to values which will result in the puzzle being completed.
+The one exception is the Seahorse Boss room, since the cranks need to be adjusted in realtime to account for the Seahorse position and also which reservoir is being filled at the time.

+    awsave AnimalWell.sav -s 1 --solve-cranks

 ### Water Reservoirs

 The five water reservoirs in the game can be all filled up or emptied using the